 Upon completion of the inspection and if a positive bed bug infestation is confirmed, a treatment plan will be established and a quote given.
 Prep sheets advising how to prepare your home prior to treatment will be given and once the prep work is completed, treatment can commence.

-A variety of treatment methods will be used to target bed bugs as well as the bed bug larvae — preventing them from maturing into breeding, biting, adults.
+A variety of treatment methods will be used to target bed bugs and more than one treatment may be required.